 Organizations need more than good products.
 They also need innovative processes to drive down costs and improve productivity.

-By improving productivity and efficiencies in production, innovation increases the values of the products and services.
+By improving productivity and efficiencies in production, innovation increases the value of the products and services.

 2. Competitive Advantage